35 Primes and Greatest Common Factor

 Greatest Common Factor (GCF)

-One use of prime factoring a set of numbers is so you can find the greatest common factor (GCF) and least common multiple (LCM) of them.
+One use of prime factoring a set of numbers is so you can find the greatest common factor (GCF) and the least common multiple (LCM) of them.
 Many people have trouble distinguishing between the greatest common factor and the least common multiple (LCM) because they don't think about what the words actually mean.
 The greatest common factor of a number is obviously a factor, but the adjective common describes that you want a factor that is common to all the numbers, and the adjective greatest describes that you want the very largest of the common factors of the numbers.

 We are going to explore ways of finding the greatest common factor of two numbers, a and b.
 The notation to express this is GCF(a, b).
 It doesn't matter which number you list first in the parentheses – it's not an ordered pair.